flatironinstitute/finufft/docs/fortran.rst

 Summary of Fortran interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The naming of routines is as in C/C++.
+The names of routines and the meanings of all arguments is identical
+to the :ref:`C/C++ routines <c>`.
 Eg, ``finufft2d3`` means double-precision 2D transform of type 3.
 ``finufft2d3many`` means applying double-precision
 2D transforms of type 3 to a stack of many